termsurf/task/readme.md

 ## Summary

+_**Note**: This is pre-alpha software at this point, so many things might not work or be documented properly.
+Eventually things will work, but scope is large._

 Task is a collections of common actions to perform in code.
 Here are some immediately helpful resources:

 - [`ghcr.io/termsurf/task` Docker image](https://ghcr.io/termsurf/task)